 Know the rules about the country

 Depending on where you are travelling from, it is important to know what the country requires from you.
 Do you require a visa?
 Do you have to have employment prior to flying in?
 Can you stay permanently with no issues?
-It is vitally important that you know what the country expects from you so that you can relocate safely and legally.
+Can you get a sponsorship from a family member who is a citizen of that country?
+For instance, if your husband is a Canadian citizen he can apply for a spousal sponsorship in Canada for the purpose of a family reunion.

 Work and education